-Isles MP Angus MacNeil found guilty of careless driving
+SNP MP Angus MacNeil found guilty of careless driving

 A motorcyclist, who was 17 at the time, was left with a broken leg.

-MacNeil had been charged with dangerous driving, but at Lochmaddy Sheriff Court in North Uist he was found guilty of an alternative charge of careless driving.
+MacNeil had denied a charge of dangerous driving.
+At Lochmaddy Sheriff Court he was found guilty of an alternative charge of careless driving.

-He was disqualified from driving for three months and fined £1,500 by Sherriff Gordon Lamont.
+He was disqualified from driving for three months and fined £1,500 by Sherriff Gordon Lamont at the court in North Uist.